Kate Swanson is a Scottish-born Australian who has traveled to and lived in many countries across the globe.

-Many people think of "planning the move" as booking flights and packing up - but before you do any of that, it's vital to do a “sanity check”.
-That means checking your motivation is valid, and working out the practical implications of your move.
+Many people think of "planning the move" as booking flights and packing up—but before you do any of that, it's vital to do a “sanity check”.
+That means checking that your motivation is valid and working out the practical implications of your move.

 Because they don't analyse their motives and work out the practical aspects of their move, that's why.
 They set off to live a dream, and the reality didn't live up to that dream.
 Reality rarely does!
 Don't let that happen to you.

 It's very, very unlikely that your retirement location will be perfect; nothing in life ever is.
 But it can still be the best choice you ever made, IF you choose carefully and relocate with your eyes wide open!

 These questions are designed to make you think.
 Take three blank pages, write one of the questions at the top of each one, and try to fill the page with as long a reply as you can manage!
 Write down whatever occurs to you, even if it's not entirely relevant.
 Take your time.

 Why Do You Want to Move Overseas?

 - Describe a typical day in your new life at your new location.

 - Do you imagine making new friends?
 If so, how?
 How social do you expect to be?
 What kind of activities will you do with friends?

 - How will you keep in touch with family and friends in your home country?
 How often do you expect to visit them/have them visit you?